ta18/reachy-tictactoe_2021/README.md

 You can find STL for 3D printing these parts [here](https://github.com/ta18/tictactoe2021/blob/main/playground)
 You will need 5 pieces of each.
-By default, Reachy can play with big pieces, if you want to play with small pieces you have to modify some line of code.
+By default, Reachy can play with big pieces, if you want to play with small pieces you have to modify some line on code (cf section "Adapting Reachy's game to his environment").

 ### First start-up :

 1. Turn on the robot.
-2. Clone the repository : `cd ~/dev && git clone https://github.com/ta18/reachy-tictactoe_2021 `
+2. Clone the repository : `cd ~/dev && git clone https://github.com/ta18/reachy-tictactoe_2021`
 3. Install sklearn : `pip3 install sklearn zzlog`
 4. Install the service on Reachy :
 ```